wangbolun300/fast-envelope/README.md

 }
 ```
 Please click [HERE](https://cims.nyu.edu/gcl/papers/2020-Fast-Envelope.pdf) to download the paper.
-This is the link of our talk on SIGGRAPH 2020 [https://www.youtube.com/watch?v=_Vm61nlxyBI](https://www.youtube.com/watch?v=_Vm61nlxyBI).
+This is the link to our talk on SIGGRAPH 2020 [https://www.youtube.com/watch?v=_Vm61nlxyBI](https://www.youtube.com/watch?v=_Vm61nlxyBI).

-**CGAL**
+**Implementation in CGAL**

-A partial reimplementation of the algorithm in this repository which does not use the indirect predicates is available in CGAL 5.3 (https://doc.cgal.org/latest/Polygon_mesh_processing/index.html#title36).
+A partial reimplementation of the algorithm in this repository, which does not use the indirect predicates, is available in CGAL 5.3 (https://doc.cgal.org/latest/Polygon_mesh_processing/index.html#title36).
+We still recommend you use our implementation, since our code has been fully tested and evaluated in multiple remeshing applications.

 ## Important Note
-There is a compiler flag which is required for ensuring the correctness of the algorithm.
+There is a compiler flag that is required to ensure the correctness of the algorithm.
-The flag is not available on clang.
-The code has been tested on GCC and Windows compiler.
+The flag is not available on Clang.
+The code has been tested on GCC and the Windows compiler.

 # Installation via CMake
- - clone our repository in your dependency folder (or add it as submodule)
+ - Clone our repository in your dependency folder (or add it as a submodule)
- - add this in your main `CMakeLists.txt` file `add_subdirectory` pointing to the directory where you cloned this repository
+ - Add this in your main `CMakeLists.txt` file, `add_subdirectory` pointing to the directory where you cloned this repository
  - link your target with our library `target_link_libraries(<your-target> PUBLIC FastEnvelope)`

  ## Note
- Our library requires standard predicates to work, by default we use the fast predicates inside [Geogram](http://alice.loria.fr/software/geogram/doc/html/index.html).
-If you want to avoid having Geogram as dependency, you can disable it by setting `FAST_ENVELOPE_WITH_GEOGRAM_PSM_PREDICATES` to `ON`.
+ Our library requires standard predicates to work; by default, we use the fast predicates inside [Geogram](http://alice.loria.fr/software/geogram/doc/html/index.html).
+If you want to avoid having Geogram as a dependency, you can disable it by setting `FAST_ENVELOPE_WITH_GEOGRAM_PSM_PREDICATES` to `ON`.
 The code will be slower.

  # Usage
   - Include `#include <fastenvelope/FastEnvelope.h>`
   - Initialize the envelope checker `FastEnvelope(const std::vector<Vector3>& m_ver, const std::vector<Vector3i>& m_faces, const Scalar eps);` with vertices, connectivity, and envelope size.
-  - Call one of the `is_outside` function with a triangle, point, or segment.
+  - Call one of the `is_outside` functions with a triangle, point, or segment.

  # Testing